New Academic Series, edited by Emma J. Wells and Claire Kennan. (Publisher: Brepols).

 This Series calls for contributions from those who wish to examine the dynamics of the medieval/neomedieval in the realms of representational, perceptual, pedagogical and historiographical practice over the last 1,500 years (i.e., defining the ‘medieval’ as 500-1530 but the study of ‘neo/medievalism’ as from 500 to the present).
 The emphasis will be on the practical outworking of the period of the Middle Ages and its impact on the academy (in scholarly terms and edificational) and within popular culture and historic society, as we explore exactly what scholars and professionals now mean by the Middle Ages.
 The scope of this Series is largely global.
 We welcome contributions in the English language from both English-speaking and non-English speaking countries.
 Contributions are particularly warmly welcome from outside Continental Europe, notably Asia, South America, and Africa.
 The study of the era has faced criticisms of Anglo‐centricism as well as hostility from some historians thanks to the doubts its practitioners raise over established delineations between scholarly and creative depictions of the medieval period.
 Indeed, in the simplest sense, ‘médiévalisme’ is not often used in a similar manner to the English definition when encountered in French, and becomes even more difficult in additional languages.
 Thus, this new Series offers a much‐needed challenge to the calcified disciplinary boundaries that shape academia/medieval studies today and decidedly promotes the sub-discipline of transatlantic and post-colonial medievalism—or the variations in the medievalisms of varying nations, epochs and cultures—and its inherent theme of borders, peripheries and shifting concepts across cultural and geographical traditions.
 Monographs are thus also sought from contributors who may wish to examine changes to the periodic and disciplinary definition, particularly in contemporary society, and thus its dynamism in modern pedagogies.

-Call for proposals forthcoming.
-And two edited volumes to be published in 2022.
+Two edited volumes to be published in 2022.